Bossmo02/SortingAlgorithms/data/ReadMe.txt

-If you want to run this projekt on your own, you need to download SFML and put it in here.
+If you want to run this projekt on your own, you'll need to download SFML and put it in here.
 Because I couldn't upload the projekt with the SFML files.

 You need to create the following paths in here: